 The main Dubai Expo site are is envisaged to be made up of pavilions which will be segregated inside into a number of different categories.
 These are expected to be the hub of the World Expo 2020, a centre-piece for exhibitors and public visitors alike.

-One of the main focuses in the pavilions will be the Innovation Pavilion and Innovation labs - designed to provide a showcase for solutions and projects which have received their inspiration and support from Expo Live -
+One of the main focuses in the pavilions will be the Innovation Pavilion and Innovation labs - designed to provide a showcase for solutions and projects which have received their inspiration and support from Expo Live - an innovation and partnership programme that takes its inputs from initiatives in the four key areas of workshops and events, challenges, funding, and partnerships)

 This main focus pavilion will be covered by a canopy of solar panels that will give shade to those inside and provide green power.
 The canopy will reportedly provide half of the power needs of the building.